-- The manner, extent and nature of Government Regulation.
+- The manner, extent and nature of Regulation.

 The Authority recommends Self-regulation through the Industry led body, with Government exercising oversight through its nominees in the industry led body and guidelines covering organisation, functions and methodology to be adopted for ratings by the Industry led body.
+The continuance of Government nominees on BARC's board may be reviewed after five years.
 Such industry led body should be a not-for-profit body registered under the Companies Act, 1956.